 Both the freelancer and the client pay fees on Freelancer.
-At entry level membership, Freelancer takes a 3% cut of the job price for fixed price jobs with a 3 US dollar minimum.
-3% on the total bid amount or project cost is charged for hourly jobs.
+At entry level membership, Freelancer takes a 3% cut of the project price for fixed price tasks with a 3 US dollar minimum.
+3% on the total bid amount or project cost is charged for hourly projects.
 Standard and Premium members don’t pay project fees.
 Membership fees can go as high as about 200 dollars per month however.

 FreeeUp is the youngest freelance marketplace on this list, having been in operation for only a couple of years.
 Consequently, and because of selective membership, the freelancer pool on this platform numbers in the hundreds compared to millions on other sites.
 This freelance marketplace also has fewer clients, only in the thousands, but is growing rapidly.
 The FreeeUp marketplace has filed about 1350 worker requests to date.

 The Hiring Process